ichafik/uc_image_depth/readme.md

 ### Azure Web App

 You can access the Flask application at `https://uc-image-depth-selector.azurewebsites.net/images?depth_min=9099&depth_max=9400` in your web browser.
-(Please note: The website might be down; feel free to reach out to [me](mailto:imrane.chafik@gmail.com) to provide you with the updated URL.)
+(Please note: The webapp might be down; feel free to reach out to [me](mailto:imrane.chafik@gmail.com) to provide you with the updated URL.)

+### TBD to be done:
 These points need further development to complete the functionality of the application.
+1. The ui text value need to keep the last value the user inputed